MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-createsharedhandle.md

 Type: <b>const <a href="https://msdn.microsoft.com/56b5b350-f4b7-47af-b5f8-6a35f32c1009">SECURITY_ATTRIBUTES</a>*</b>

-              A pointer to a <a href="https://msdn.microsoft.com/56b5b350-f4b7-47af-b5f8-6a35f32c1009">SECURITY_ATTRIBUTES</a>
-              structure that contains two separate but related data members: an optional security descriptor, and a <b>Boolean</b>
-              value that determines whether child processes can inherit the returned handle.
+A pointer to a <a href="https://msdn.microsoft.com/56b5b350-f4b7-47af-b5f8-6a35f32c1009">SECURITY_ATTRIBUTES</a>structure that contains two separate but related data members: an optional security descriptor, and a <b>Boolean</b>value that determines whether child processes can inherit the returned handle.

-              Set this parameter to <b>NULL</b> if you want child processes that the application might create to not  inherit  the handle returned by
+Set this parameter to <b>NULL</b> if you want child processes that the
+              application might create to not  inherit  the handle returned by
               <b>CreateSharedHandle</b>, and if you want the resource that is associated with the returned handle to get a default security
               descriptor.

 The <b>lpSecurityDescriptor</b> member of the structure specifies a
               <a href="https://msdn.microsoft.com/library/windows/hardware/ff563689">SECURITY_DESCRIPTOR</a> for the resource.
               Set this member to <b>NULL</b> if you want the runtime to assign a default security descriptor to the resource that is associated with the returned handle.
               The ACLs in the default security descriptor for the resource come from the primary or impersonation token of the creator.